Kong/deck/README.md

 The project's documentation site is [https://deck.yolo42.com](https://deck.yolo42.com).

+## Changelog

+Changelog can be found in the [CHANGELOG.md](CHANGELOG.md) file.

 ## License

 decK is licensed with Apache License Version 2.0.
-Please read the LICENSE file for more details.
+Please read the [LICENSE](LICENSE) file for more details.